Exploring Baltimore’s neighborhoods: Brewers Hill

 “The interesting thing is sometimes those places have their regulars, but there’s a lot of crossover, too,” Emily said.
 “You don’t end up drawing the same types of people.
 Yes, they have regulars, but [there’s a mix of the neighborhood].
 That’s what I think is cool about some of these older areas. … You do get a blend of people from a lot of walks of life.”

 Other neighborhood highlights for the Lancasters include Baltimore Threadquarters (a fabric and fiber arts supply store on Conkling and Eastern) and the Enoch Pratt Free Library’s Southeast Anchor Branch, located right across the street.
 With plenty to do in the neighborhood, plus much-needed quiet and a relatively low crime rate, the Lancasters are considering staying in the area for awhile.

 Jason, Emily and August Lancaster in Brewers Hill.
 (Kalani Gordon/Baltimore Sun)

 “A lot of our friends [have] stayed in the area,” Jason said.
 “They’re all kind of young, [and] everyone’s looking for that hipish thing of living in the city and having that city life.
 For the most part, we just keep getting more and more friends” in the neighborhood.

 A few remaining plants and warehouses still dot Haven Street, making the neighborhood’s eastern border a somewhat anachronistic answer to everything on Conkling.
 With the Natty Boh tower as its anchor, and a healthy mix of history and evolution, Brewers Hill remains an attractive Southeast neighborhood for Baltimoreans young and old.

-This the first installment of an ongoing series about the history, culture, and future of Baltimore’s neighborhoods.
-Have a suggestion?
+This is part of an ongoing series from The Baltimore Sun about the history, culture, and future of Baltimore’s neighborhoods.
+Have a suggestion for what neighborhood to explore next?
 Let us know.